tonyrsutton/neato-connected/command-experiments.md

 Stop the wheels: `SetMotor LWheelDisable RWheelDisable`

+You can at any time can the speed by sending a new command, stopping the motors can be done as stated with the disable commands, but then you need to enable them again.
+A faster way would be to just set the distance to 1mm.
+You cannot the the values to 0, those are ignored.

 Also, sometimes the robot says something about that it won't fall for that again (forgot to copy the message...), not exactly sure what causes it, I think it has to do if you try to send multiple commands on the same line or something? but will need to look into that I guess?

 I have now tested that you can send commands while reciving data and that the robot will execute them, it does do so.
 However I have a small problem, via esphome the `GetLdsScan` crashes my esp when the delimiter is set to the endbyte sent by the robot `\x1A`, it works when setting a line by line reading, so if the fully custom solution does come, then it would not be via esphome.
 Since the LDS scan takes a while to arrive, at least via the esphome console but that does however go via my ha and network, it was quite a lot faster via direct serial connection, but we would still need to queue the commands, something like like: